yalla-coop/universal-credit-support/.github/ISSUE_TEMPLATE/issues.md

 ---
 name: Issues
-about: This is to create issues for development work
+about: Not for client use.
+This is to create issues for development work.
 title: ''
 labels: ''
 assignees: ''